 The landscape has the potential to provide many services for the population of Craigmillar and beyond.
 It is part of a strategic network of green corridors and parks, designed to complement existing and new urban development.
 Currently, the character of the landscape is semi-rural and whilst development has encroached into the parkland, this section of the parkland remains intact.
 The semi-rural nature of the character has the potential to provide an open landscape that is characterised by wildlife that is associated with the countryside.
 This will be damaged by the loss of parkland area.
-In the future, a large park would allow for recreational activities to be developed for the benefit of local residents and other residents of Edinburgh that would not be possible in a smaller area.
-Loss of this landscape to development prevents the creation of a semi-rural park.
+In the future, a large park would allow for recreational activities to be developed for the benefit of local residents and other residents of Edinburgh and the loss of this landscape to development prevents the creation of a semi-rural park.

-An area of parkland would remain, but is of a different scale.
 The applicant has commented that the semi-rural nature of the park is not appropriate in this location and that the character of the park should change to become more of a managed urban parkland.
 The applicant has stated that it will contribute towards the management and maintenance of the park if planning permission was granted, on the basis of an urban park.
 However, this is not the Council's aspirations for this land, and as noted in the letters of representation, this semi-rural parkland is already providing a valuable area for the new residents of Greendykes.